 Taught in English by fully qualified Western professors.

 Tentative Schedule of Classes

-Intro to the TOEFL iBT and Speaking Skills Sections
+Intro to the TOEFL iBT and the Written Skills Sections